 My progression from enrolling on the course to gaining employment has definitely exceeded my expectations.
 This has largely been down to the opportunities presented to me by the RAU., Graduate

-As a graduate of the programme, you can register for the Assessment of Professional Competence (APC) that, following a minimum of two years professional training, culminates in the application for MRICS designation as a Chartered Surveyor.
+Once you graduate you can register for the Assessment of Professional Competence (APC) that, following a minimum of two years professional training, culminates in the application for MRICS designation as a Chartered Surveyor.

-This programme uses a wide range of teaching and learning methods to enable you to apply theory, professional knowledge and appropriate skills and techniques to complex cases studies or simulated practice exercises.
-For assessments, you gather a balanced range of information, critically evaluate it, analyse and synthesise it to formulate sound advice to a diverse range of private and public-sector clients.
-A particular characteristic of this degree is the flexibility to enable you to specialise in, for example, International, Residential, Rural, Development, Finance or Heritage areas.
+For assessments, you will gather, evaluate and synthesise a balanced range of information to formulate sound advice to a diverse range of private and public-sector clients.
+A particular characteristic of this degree is the flexibility to enable you to specialise in, for example, International, Residential, Rural, Development, Finance, or Heritage areas.

 - 4240 Real Estate Context